sharpjs/RSMassTransit/README.md

 ## Status

-Experimental.
-Currently, only report execution is supported.
+**Experimental.**  Currently, only report execution is implemented.

 ## Installation

 First, copy the application files to a suitable directory.
 A good choice would be `C:\Program Files\RSMassTransit`.
 Then, edit the `RSMassTransit.exe.config` file as required.

 RSMassTransit runs as a normal console application if invoked by a logged-on user.
 It will exit on the first keypress.

 ```
 RSMassTransit.exe
 ```

 Otherwise, RSMassTransit runs as a Windows service.
 To install the service:

 ```
 RSMassTransit.exe /install